 '''

 <script type="text/vbscript">

 Dim s,n

 s = "Here is a long string of text"

 n = InStr(s, "long")

-'''

-'''

 MsgBox "long is found at position: " & CStr(n)

 </script>

 '''

 The return value is normally the position within the original string that the substring starts.
 If the substring is not found then zero is returned (this isn't a problem because VBScript starts its indices at 1, so zero is not a valid index).
-If either string is a Null a Null is returned, which makes testing error conditions a bit more tricky.
+If either string is a Null a Null is returned, which makes testing error conditions slightly more tricky with a combined test required.